Bradax/carwashapp/README.md

 This is built using an Ionic sidemenu starter app with Angular, ngCordova, and ngStorage.

 ###Challenges
 I'm a novice programmer, learning the MEAN stack.
-My challenges are:
+My challenges are: <br>
-1. Unable to initilize a proper MongoDB.
+1. Unable to initilize a proper MongoDB. <br>
-2. Lack of app development cycle plan.
+2. Lack of app development cycle plan. <br>
-3. App isn't ready for IOS9 WebUiFix (glitchy transitions between views)
+3. App isn't ready for IOS9 WebUiFix (glitchy transitions between views) <br>
 4. Currently only serving end-users, intead of supporting car wash owners/managers too.

 ###TODO